-These predictions aren’t something I would recommend taking very seriously.
+These predictions aren’t something I take very seriously.
 I think it’s fun to have preseason impressions of how the season will go, mainly for the end-of-season laughs at how hilariously wrong I was when Edmonton wins the division (maybe in 2022).
 What I’ve done is take last years 5v5 Fenwick percentages as the basis for my assessment of each team.
 From there, my next considerations were special teams ability, and whether the team’s shooting and goaltending talent likely differs substantially from league average (ie LA and FLA have persistent low sh%, BOS has consistently above average sv%).
 Finally, I considered how offseason changes to coaching staff or playing personnel might have helped or hurt each team.
 This is what I ended up with for the Western Conference, with each team’s FF% from last season in brackets.

 I’ve always been an Alex Edler fan.
 He gets beat up a fair bit for disappearing during games, for being soft, for not playing tough defence and for whatever else, but I’ve always enjoyed watching him play.
 The last couple years there have been persistent rumours that the Canucks have been shopping him, with some saying he nearly went to Detroit at the 2013 draft.
 That 2013 draft was just before the 6 year, 30 million dollar extension they signed him to kicked in, and only a year before Edler had put up a 49 point season.
 So why were they trying to trade him?
 There are a lot of defencemen that get hammered in the media for being error-prone or weak defenders that fancy stats support as being really good players (Mike Green comes to mind), but Edler doesn’t really fit into that group.
 He consistently posts a CorsiRel above zero, but doesn’t seem to be a particularly effective play driver.
 I thought it would be useful to have a look at some context stats, his WOWYs, and to have a look at how he is on special teams.